JCVillegas/juniorDEVproject/README.md

 ## How to install
 Clone or download this repository
-Open a CLI, navigate to the project directory and run
+Open a CLI, navigate to the project directory and run:

 To install project dependencies:
 ```